medcomdk/MedComLandingPage/docs/index.md

 * [7 Frequently asked questions](#7-frequently-asked-questions)
 <hr/>

-> Note: Clinical guidelines and use case documents are in both Danish and English.
+> Note: Clinical guidelines and use case documents are available in both Danish and English.
 All the remaining documentation will be in English.
 <p>&nbsp;</p>

 MedCom's modernisation project involves both rethinking business requirements and technical improvement.
 The modernisation is done in collaboration with MedCom's central partners.

 On our website, <a href="https://www.medcom.dk/" target="_blank">medcom.dk </a>, the political and strategical aspects of the modernisation are described.
 These aspects involve the initial wave of modernisation including HospitalNotification (Danish: Sygehusadvis), CareCommunication (Danish: Korrespondancemeddelelse), and Acknowledgement (Danish: Kvittering) standards.
 Furthermore, you can finde descriptions of the gradual phase-out of the existing  standards (EDIFACT and OIOXML), the implementation plan for the initial wave and descriptions of the upcoming waves of modernisation.

-The purpose of this site is to describe both the business s and technical implementation of the requirements for each standard.
-The aim of this page is to guide you to fine more information about each standard.
+The purpose of this site is to describe both the business and technical implementation of the requirements for each standard.
+The aim of this page is to guide you to find more information about each standard.
 <p>&nbsp;</p>

 ## 1 MedCom's FHIR standards